oven-sh/bun/docs/project/building-windows.md

 - NASM
 - Perl
 - Ruby
-- Node.js (until bun runs stably on windows)
+- Node.js (until Bun itself runs stable on windows)

 <!--
 TODO: missing the rest of the things